Javadyakuza/Revolt_Venom_NFT/README.md

     scripts/: This directory contains various scripts that can be used to interact with the Revolt NFT collection.
 These include scripts for minting new NFTs, transferring ownership of existing NFTs, and more.

-    docs/: This directory contains any relevant documentation or other resources related to the Revolt NFT collection.
-This may include whitepapers, user guides, FAQs, and more.

 Contributing

 If you're interested in contributing to the Revolt NFT collection, we'd love to hear from you!
 Whether you're a developer, designer, marketer, or just someone who's passionate about NFTs and blockchain technology, there are plenty of ways to get involved.